 Will CBD Tea Make You High?

 CBD tea interacts with the Endocannabinoid system providing calming and relaxing effects in relation to the immune response, anxiety, and stress.
-CBD tea as well as our CBD infused Kona Blend Coffee help prolong the availability of the endocannabinoids produced by the body.
+CBD tea as well as our CBD infused Kona Blend Coffee and sample blends help prolong the availability of the endocannabinoids produced by the body.
 Although it’s quite new in the market, CBD tea help have significant benefits such as:

 - Reducing medication costs